TheLindaProjectInc/metriverse-docs-backup/developer-guides/add.md

 > MRC721 tokens which implement [EIP 2981](https://eips.ethereum.org/EIPS/eip-2981) are automatically supported for royalties on sales and auctions.
 {.is-info}

-> A 2% platform trading is applied to the sale price of MRC721 tokens for sale or auction on the MetriVerse platform.
+> A 2% platform trading as well as any ERC2981 royalties are applied to the sale price of MRC721 tokens for sale or auction on the MetriVerse platform.
 {.is-warning}